Emergency Room Manager

 What's the best time to arrive at an ER to avoid long waits?

-Asked by Ginny M. over 12 years ago
+Asked by Ginny M. almost 13 years ago

 The "slowest" times in our ER are Thursdays all day, and Friday mornings.
 Mondays are the worst!
 Our city has an NFL team, and during football season, it is really quiet on Sunday afternoons during the games.
 So if you can “schedule” your emergency :) ....
 October generally is a slow month, so maybe the last Thursday morning in October would be good.
 Summer is full of active people that have hurt themselves doing something.
 Winter is flu and all kinds of infectious diseases.
 We’re geared to take care of really sick and dying patients, and we do that very well.
 If you are really sick, you will be seen quickly.
 However, if you have a minor illness or injury, the sickest patient will always be seen first.
 We recently purchased software that will allow a patient with a minor injury or illness to "reserve" a place in line from computer or smart phone.
 Once we are up and running it will be interesting to see what happens.
 There is a lot of brainstorming on how we can take faster care of patients with minor illnesses or injuries.